eerohele/pp/README.md

 ...
 ```

+The API is stable and there will be no breaking changes.

 ## Differences to clojure.pprint

 Even though pp is not meant for formatting code, having it format the source of every var in the [`clojure.core`](https://clojure.github.io/clojure/clojure.core-api.html) namespace and comparing the output to that of `clojure.pprint/pprint` is a good exercise because `clojure.core` has a large variety of data structures and nesting levels.